darrenjw/logreg/README.md

 The Spark example requires a Spark installation in addition to `sbt`.
 See the [Readme](Scala/Readme.md) in the Scala directory for further info.

 * [fit-spark.scala](Scala/spark/src/main/scala/fit-spark.scala) - RW MH, with Spark being used to distribute the log-likelihood evaluation over a cluster.
 Note that this code runs very slowly, as the overheads associated with distributing the computation dominate for very small datasets like the one used here.
 The thinning interval has been reduced so that the job completes in reasonable time.

+### Julia

+The Julia examples depend only on standard packages as part of the Julia package ecosystem that are easy to install.

+* [fit-bayes.jl](Julia/fit-bayes.jl) - Random walk MH in Julia.

 ### C